camunda/camunda-docs-static/get-started/content/java-ee.md

 {{< get-tag repo="camunda-get-started-javaee" tag="Step-1" >}}

-## Add a WEB-INF/beans.xml deployment descriptor
+## Add a WEB-INF/beans.xml Deployment Descriptor

 After we have all of our maven dependencies configured, we can add our first deployment descriptor.
 The `WEB-INF/beans.xml` is used to configure a CDI application.
 It's presence is always mandatory but it can be empty, as it is in our case.
 For further information, please see [this explanation](http://www.cdi-spec.org/faq/).

 This file needs to be added to the `src/main/webapp/WEB-INF` folder of the Maven project.

-## Add a WEB-INF/faces-config.xml deployment descriptor
+## Add a WEB-INF/faces-config.xml Deployment Descriptor

 The next step is to configure the JSF component.
 This is done by adding the `WEB-INF/faces-config.xml` to your project.
 We use the default configuration, so you only have to add the file without any additional configuration.